"Market Intelligence for High-Geared Performance"

 Emergence of High-end System Integration into Automobiles Boosts Asia Pacific’s Market Development

-North America held the second-largest market share in 2023.
-A high adoption rate of connected and autonomous vehicles in North America increases the demand for robust cybersecurity measures.
-In addition, the region consists of several technology companies that are at the forefront of adopting advanced automotive technologies, which drives the market growth.
-In April 2024, Argus Cyber Security, a global frontrunner in cybersecurity in automotive, unveiled the inauguration of its new penetration testing laboratory in Detroit, Michigan.
-This state-of-the-art facility is premeditated to address the increasing demand from North American OEMs and Tier 1 suppliers for localized cybersecurity penetration testing services.
+North America held the second-largest market share in 2024.
+A high adoption rate of connected and autonomous vehicles in North America is expected to increase the demand for robust cybersecurity measures.
+Additionally, the region comprises several technology companies that are at the forefront of adopting advanced automotive technologies, which drives market growth.
+In April 2024, Argus Cyber Security, a global leader in automotive cybersecurity, unveiled the inauguration of its new penetration testing laboratory in Detroit, Michigan.
+This state-of-the-art facility is designed to address the increasing demand from North American OEMs and Tier 1 suppliers for localized cybersecurity penetration testing services under the National Highway Traffic Safety Administration NHTSA Act.

 The rest of the world involves Latin America and the Middle East & Africa sub-regions.
-The expanding automotive industry in Brazil and Mexico boosts the demand for cybersecurity solutions to protect against cyber threats.
+The expanding automotive industries in Brazil and Mexico boost demand for cybersecurity solutions to protect against cyber threats.
 The increasing adoption of connected and smart vehicles in the region is a significant driver for the market growth.

 ATTRIBUTE |